sophiiiapapaya/sophiiiapapaya.github.io/README.md

+/* sophwu.com will only be updated after merging */

 The project refers to the tutorial created by the youtube channel Bedimcode.
 Visit https://www.youtube.com/watch?v=5-_2z-DdWng to learn the fundamentals

 The tutorial covers HTML, CSS, and Javascript coding to build a personal responsive portfolio.
 It shows how to insert icons and use google fonts as well.